Spreadcat/ansible-role-taskwarrior/README.md

 taskwarrior_user: str
 ```

-* Username for that will ownt the taskwarrior files.
+* Username for that will own the taskwarrior files.

 ## Dependencies